Get Better Results

 Effective leaders need emotional intelligence.

-It’s a myth to assume that hiring for technical prowess and intellectual horsepower will result in effective leaders.
-Smart people fail all the time.
-In fact, people who have to be the smartest people in the room often create a lot of trouble.
-Technical skills only go so far.
+Some organizations hire for education or intelligence, but smart people fail all the time.
+In fact, people who have to be the smartest people in the room create a lot of trouble.
+Some organizations hire for technical skills.
 People who just keep their head down and churn out work are useful in individual contributor roles, but they don’t make good leaders.

-Of course you want smart people with good skills, but they need emotional intelligence if they are going to lead teams effectively.
+Of course you want smart people with good skills, and they need emotional intelligence if they are going to lead teams effectively.
 The research is clear: Emotional intelligence accounts for 90% of leadership success and is the number one predictor for leadership effectiveness.
+When you have effective leaders, you can increase profits up to 23%.

 There are five emotional intelligence competencies that consistently show up in effective leaders.